mattermost/mattermost-developer-documentation/site/content/extend/plugins/signing-plugins.md

 This command will generate `com.mattermost.demo-plugin-0.1.0.tar.gz.sig`, which is the signature of your plugin.

 ## Plugin Verification
 Mattermost server will verify plugin signatures downloaded from plugin marketplace.
-To add custom public keys, start the Mattermost server and run the following command:
+To add custom public keys, run the following command on the Mattermost server:
 ```console
 > mattermost plugin add key my-pub-key
 ```